webprofusion/certify-docs/docs/dns/providers/certifydns.md

 - Select Certify DNS as the DNS update method.
 - Create your Certify DNS credentials using your account email address and license key.
 You only need to do this once.
 - Click `Request Certificate` to perform a one-time registration with the Certify DNS service (per domain).
-- You will be prompted to create a CNAME pointing to the TXT record hsoted by the Certify DNS service.
+- You will be prompted to create a CNAME pointing to the TXT record hosted by the Certify DNS service.
 If you miss this prompt check back in the log file for your managed certificate (see the Status tab).
 - Once you have created your CNAME record, delete any existing _acme-challenge TXT record in the same zone to avoid confusion.
 - Resume the request using `Request Certificate`, the Certify DNS service will automatically provide the required TXT record responses on your behalf.
 - Automatic renewals will then perform this process again without manual intervention.